allthingstalk/nodejs-sdk/README.md

 Donezo.

+Before running the command line interface sensor you'll need to update the credentials.json file with your own auth tokens and deviceId.

+Find these over at [beta.smartliving.io](http://beta.smartliving.io) (You'll also find an example credentials file in the package).

 ## Playing with the examples
-Beyond the basic library you can find a ton of examples that will run on Intel SBC's and some other desktop demos
+Beyond the basic library you can find a ton of examples that will run on Intel SBC's and  other desktop demos

 - git clone http://github.com/allthingstalk/nodejs-client-examples

 Here's a list of the examples

 - Intel
 	- Getting Started with SmartLiving & the Intel IoT XDK
 	- Smart doorbell
 	- Get warned when your Smartphone is unplugged
 	- Sense and interpret light values
 	- Smart shop window
-	- Motion dector Text-to-speech trigger
+	- Motion dector text-to-speech trigger
 - Raspberry Pi
 - Desktop demos
 	- CLI sensor